nsgLUMS/youtube-kids-ads-www24/src/Scripts/README.md

 This folder contains 4 python script.
-The description for each of these is below:
+The description for each of these is mentioned below:

 1. **query_yt_api.py**: This Python script is designed to fetch information about the 10 most popular videos from a specified YouTube channel using the YouTube API.
 The collected data is then written into a text file named 'videos.txt'.
 To execute this script, use the command: python query_yt_api.py